DjanQuiltDB/djanquiltdb/docs/modules/overview.rst

 This table is essentially a lookup table to know which tenant lives on which shard.
 This table is created by the library user, but has certain formatting rules.
-It must have a relation to the Shard model, and a field on which we map our tenants. `user_id` is an example.
-With this model we can ask for our shard for user '1', etc. A detail here, this mapping field is not a relation/foreign-key.
+It must have a relation to the Shard model, and a field on which we map our top-level object. `user_id` is an example.
+With this model we can ask for our shard for user '1', etc.
+A detail here, this mapping field is not a relation/foreign-key.
 Just an integer field containing unique values.

 Shared data and schema selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Not all data in your database are bound to users.
+Not all data in your database are bound to clients.
 There are tables containing 'general' data as well.
 These remain on
 the public schema, like before.

 .. image:: selection.svg